aLiehrmann/FpopPSD/README.md

 ## Introduction

 FpopPSD is an extension of FPOP, an exact and fast segmentation algorithm based on functional pruning.
 This extension implements a non linear penalty which depends of segments size.
-The algorithmic objective is to solve the following non-convex optimization problem:
+The algorithmic goal is to solve the following non-convex optimization problem:

 <p align="center">
 <img src="doc/tex/opt_problem.svg" width=500 height=100 align="center"/>.